 Solventless concentrates, such as kief and bubble hash, are free of chemicals and made with the aid of ice, heat, and/or pressure.
 While solventless concentrates are more natural, solvent concentrates are currently considered just as safe to use.
 Despite the fact that solvent concentrates are made with the use of chemicals, proper chemical extraction leaves behind little to no harmful by-product.

 Concentrates can be consumed in a number of ways, but the most common method is dabbing them using a dab rig or dab pen.
-Vape pens, or cartridges, also contain cannabis concentrate.
+Vape pens and cartridges also contain cannabis concentrate, often in the form of distillate.
 Most store-bought edibles are made using concentrate/extract as well, but edibles are generally considered to be a separate category of products.
 Finally, concentrates can be smoked (e.g., putting kief on a bowl of ground flower or wrapping a joint with wax).

 Concentrates are essentially the same as cannabis flower—just, as the name suggests, in a concentrated form free of plant material that can be efficiently vaporized.
 You can even find extracts with full cannabinoid and terpene profiles, meaning they have the multiple compounds thought to create the entourage effect that amplifies a user’s benefits from cannabis.
 All in all, the effects of each are similar in type but quite different in strength.

 Solvent-based extractions use chemical solvents such as ethanol, CO2, butane, or propane to strip cannabis flower of its resin.
-Because chemical solvents are highly flammable, extractors use what’s called a closed-loop system to ensure that there is no exposure.
+Because chemical solvents are highly flammable, extractors use what’s called a closed-loop system to ensure that there is no air exposure.
 This avoids risks of fire, over-pressurization, or explosion.
+Closed-loop systems also create a higher-quality extract with trace to no residues.

 After a solvent has passed through the flower and collected the cannabinoids, the resulting product is referred to as “slurry.”
 Slurry is a mix of cannabinoids and residual solvent.
 The appearance can vary depending on what solvent is used.
 In order to process the slurry into the finished product, it needs to be purged.